jthwho/cirf/examples/esp32/README.md

 1. Add files to `main/resources/`
 2. Update `resources.json` with new entries
-3. Add the new files to the `DEPENDS` list in `main/CMakeLists.txt`
+3. Rebuild - resources regenerate automatically

-4. Rebuild - resources regenerate automatically
+Source file dependencies are tracked at build time, so modifying any embedded file will trigger regeneration without needing to manually specify dependencies.

 ## Using in Your Own Project